mwojnars/hypertag/README.md

     medium size

-The same code as above, but with inline body, notice the parentheses around expressions:
+Clauses may have inline body; notice the parentheses around expressions:

     $size = 5
     if (size > 10)    | large size